- Discussing security for schools can be a difficult and sensitive topic.

 Will your security measures enhance or inhibit student performance?

 The security solutions that you choose for your school district shouldn’t get in the way of learning.

-Something like student ID cards or faculty background checks make sense, but creating multiple access-controlled checkpoints that students need to cross in order to get from one side of the school is more likely to impede progress than make the environment safer.
+Something like student ID cards or faculty background checks make sense, but creating multiple access-controlled checkpoints that students need to cross to get from one side of the school is more likely to impede progress than make the environment safer.

-Students, especially teenagers and pre-teens, aren’t oblivious to the world around them.
+Students, especially teenagers, and pre-teens, aren’t oblivious to the world around them.
 They’ve seen the news reports about school shootings at Marjory Stoneman Douglas High School (Parkland, Florida) and Sandy Hook Elementary School (Newtown, Connecticut).

 Those tragedies have an impact on student mental health.
 According to Gallup, about 10% of parents in the United States report that their child has expressed worries about their safety while attending their K-12 school.

 This is a wedge issue that requires balance.
 Working together with law enforcement and physical security, your surveillance system must protect students by providing emergency response when things go wrong.
 Taken to unreasonable levels, though, the result can make schools feel like a prison — and that may not be ideal if you’re trying to create a proactive learning environment.

 Does your system obstruct students from getting where they need to go in the time allotted by the school during class changes and breaks?

 Security is often overlooked when schools engage in operational policymaking.

 When creating a class schedule and determining how long students should have to shuffle between classes, it’s easy to forget that an access-controlled door or a metal detector at the entrance to a connected building can impede transit time, resulting in penalties for students who arrive to class late.